-Just as appealing is this Alienware deal, which lets you grab the AW310H stereo gaming headset for $73 after a 10% discount.
+Just as appealing is this Alienware deal, which lets you grab the AW310H stereo gaming headset for $72 after a nice 10% discount.

 PC displays are easily the most complex and expensive computer peripherals.
 Thankfully, monitor deals almost always abound, and the Alienware AW2720HF is available for a nice markdown at the moment.
 This monitor features a 27-inch 1080p IPS panel with an impressive refresh rate of 240Hz (twice the 120Hz minimum that we recommend for gaming) along with a DisplayPort, two HDMI ports, and four USB 3.0 ports.
 Better still, this thing is compatible with both AMD FreeSync and Nvidia G-Sync vertical sync technologies — the vast majority of gaming monitors only feature one or the other, meaning that your graphics card will limit your options, but the Alienware AW2720HF works with virtually any setup.

 The Alienware AW2720HF 27-inch monitor would normally set you back $610, but you can order one for a much more affordable $380 right now.